apnadkarni/blt/man/arcball.rst

 The arcball is a tool to rotate objects with the mouse naturally.
-It provides an intuitive user interface for complex 3D object rotations via a simple, virtual sphere – the screen space analogy to the "arcball" input device.
+It provides an intuitive user interface for complex 3D object rotations via a simple, virtual sphere; the screen space analogy to the "arcball" input device.
 The basic principle is to create a sphere around the object, and allow the user to click a point on the sphere and drag that point to a different location on the screen, having the object rotate to follow it.